tomrpl/defiscan/src/content/protocols/maverick-v2.md

 ## Accessibility

+Liquidity on the Maverick-v2 DEX is available to traders through various aggregators including Odos, paraswap, 1Inch, 0x Protocol and Cow Swap.

-Only a single user interface, app.mav.xyz, exists without a backup solution for users if the interface is shutdown or users are censored.
+However, LPs are able to access Maverick-v2, and their positions therein, only through a single user interface, app.mav.xyz.
+A backup solution, in case the interface is shutdown or users are censored, does not exist.

 > Accessibility score: H